Anuj003Bhatt/cwms-kotlin/README.md

     - After all validation are successful the transaction is created and signed with the user's private key
     - Then it's added to a blockchain

+## Transaction Verification
+Whenever a user submits a transaction, below details are required to be submitted:
+- Target Wallet ID, receiving end
+- Own Public Key
+- Pin
+- Currency
+- Units

+The verification takes below approach:
+- Using the pin and public key first the user verification is done.
+- Then using the currency the corresponding wallet item is identified.
+- An internal Transaction is created to submit to blockchain is created.
+- The transaction is then signed with the private key of the current user.

 # APIs
 - Users